Maternity rights: leave and pay entitlement

 You don’t have to take all 52 weeks.
 If you’re missing your job (or the pay) you can get back sooner.
 But the minimum time off is two weeks to recuperate, or four weeks if you work in a factory.

 What about my partner?

-While as the main caregiver you get up to 52 weeks, your partner is entitled to two weeks paid leave in the first 56 days of baby’s birth.
+As the main caregiver you get up to 52 weeks, while your partner is entitled to two weeks paid leave in the first 56 days of baby’s birth.
 This applies for all parents, including if you have adopted or used a surrogate.
 Unless you choose to split your leave – more on that below.

 You might both want time off during baby’s first year.
 In which case you might be able to get up to 50 weeks off between you, or 37 paid weeks under the Shared Parental Leave Scheme.
 You can either take the time off together or split it up.
 But mums have to take two weeks after giving birth.
 Make sure you ask your employer if your company offers shared parental leave - it’s not a given.

-If you’ve been at your job for a full 26 weeks by the time you are 15 weeks pregnant then you’ll be happy to know you qualify for statutory maternity pay.
+If you’ve been at your job for a full 26 weeks then, by the time you are 15 weeks pregnant, you’ll qualify for statutory maternity pay.

 Statutory pay lasts up to 39 weeks.
-Those first six weeks you’ll get 90% of your average weekly earnings, before tax.
-The remaining 33 weeks will be either £140.98 a week or 90% of your average weekly earnings, whichever is lower.
-If you’re not sure, have a play with this maternity pay calculator to see what you should be getting.
+For the first six weeks you’ll get 90% of your average weekly earnings, before tax.
+The remaining 33 weeks will be either £151.20 a week or 90% of your average weekly earnings, whichever is lower.
+If you’re not sure, use this maternity pay calculator to see what you should be getting.